700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

-For over 12 years, Jennifer has worked with landed estates, agricultural families, business owners and individuals with significant personal wealth.
+For over 12 years, Jen has worked with landed estates, agricultural families, business owners and individuals with significant personal wealth.

-Recent examples of how Jennifer has helped clients include:
+Recent examples of how Jen has helped clients include:

 • advising the executors on the administration of a complex and high value estate, with assets in different countries and multiple beneficiaries;